 HIV Depression Care Toolkit

-To address these barriers, the National Council for Behavioral Health released the HIV Depression Care Toolkit — an online resource that explores the components of the collaborative care model’s systematic integration in primary care settings and how to apply it to treat individuals with depression.
+To address these barriers, the National Council for Mental Wellbeing released the HIV Depression Care Toolkit — an online resource that explores the components of the collaborative care model’s systematic integration in primary care settings and how to apply it to treat individuals with depression.

 Submit your contact information to access the supporting webinar recordings and slides for this toolkit from integrated health consultant Laura Leone, DSW, MSSW, LMSW.